 It has to be said that every clue is equivocal, unreliable, or open to interpretation but, in our opinion, using the most straightforward interpretation of each clue, Wigan matches all but one.
-The exception being a Humber basin landing, which is among the least reliable.
+The exception is John of Worcester's Humber basin landing, which we discuss above.